cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. class:: Duration

     Durations are one of the most important objects in music21.
 A Duration represents a span of musical time measurable in terms of quarter notes (or in advanced usage other units).
-For instance, "57 quarter notes" or "dotted half tied to quintuplet sixteenth note" or simply "quarter note"

-    A Duration is made of one or more DurationUnits.
+For instance, "57 quarter notes" or "dotted half tied to quintuplet sixteenth note" or simply "quarter note."
+A Duration object is made of one or more DurationUnit objects stored on the `components` list.
 Multiple DurationUnits in a single Duration may be used to express tied notes, or may be used to split duration across barlines or beam groups.
-Some Durations are not expressable as a single notation unit.
+Some Duration objects are not expressable as a single notation unit.
+Duration objects are not Music21Objects.
+Duration objects share many properties and attributes with DurationUnit objects, but Duration is not a subclass of DurationUnit.

     inherits from: :class:`~music21.duration.DurationCommon`